uc-cdis/va-doc/docs/source/index.md

 Currently, workspaces are not available, and therefore you may see an error when attempting to log into this page.
 Generally, workspaces are secure data analysis environments in the cloud that can access data from one or more data resources.
 Workspaces may include Jupyter notebooks and JupyterLab, Python and RStudio.
 For more information about the Gen3 Workspace, you may refer to [Gen3 Workspaces](https://gen3.org/products/workspaces/) and [Data Analysis in a Gen3 Data Commons](https://gen3.org/resources/user/analyze-data/).

 ## **Apps**
-The [Apps page](https://va.data-commons.org/analysis) displays the option of three Apps: OHDSI Atlas, Gen3 GWAS and GWAS Results.
+The [Apps page](https://va.data-commons.org/analysis) displays the option of four apps: OHDSI Atlas, Gen3 GWAS, GWAS Results and Data Dictionary.
 Using these Apps, a user may perform a genomic analysis on available data from projects that they have access to.

 ## **OHDSI Atlas**

 ATLAS is an open source software application developed as a part of [OHDSI](https://www.ohdsi.org/) community intended to provide a unified interface to patient level data and analytics.
 Atlas software used to define cohorts, typically dichotomous variables, for analysis.

 ATLAS currently includes functionality for searching and navigating the vocabulary within the OMOP Common Data Model (CDM).
+Users may link to the MVP Data Dictionary to help with comprehension and curation of custom sets.
 In addition to the search and navigation capabilities, it also provides features to curate and export custom sets of concept identifiers for use in cohort definitions.
 These will automatically populate on the Gen3 GWAS App.

 In general, ATLAS is an analytics platform that can be used to perform analyses across one or more observational databases which have been standardized to the OMOP Common Data Model V5 and can facilitate exchange of analysis designs with any other organizations across the OHDSI community.

-Tutorials for the ATLAS tool can be found [here](https://github.com/OHDSI/Atlas/wiki) and the book about the OHDSI can be found [here](https://ohdsi.github.io/TheBookOfOhdsi/).
+Tutorials for the ATLAS tool can be found **[here](https://github.com/OHDSI/Atlas/wiki)** and also in the MVP data dictionary link.
+The book about the OHDSI can be found **[here](https://ohdsi.github.io/TheBookOfOhdsi/)**.
 These resources contain a lot of useful information, particularly you might find it useful to read about [Cohort Definition](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#Cohorts).
 It is highly advisable that you familiarize yourself with these resources before proceeding.
-We have also provided a brief step-by-step guide to creating dichotomous variables here:

 ### **Steps to Generate a Cohort**